-Exact-match semantics.
-This rule matches when the name name being updated is identical to the contents of the name field.
-This rule matches when the name being updated is a subdomain subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
+name Exact-match semantics.
+This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
 This obviates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
 When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard. self This rule matches when the name being updated matches the contents of the identity field.
 The name field is ignored, but should be the same as the identity field.
 The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
-The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
+The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated.

+This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
 The REALM to be matched is specified in the identity field.

-mssubdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.

-krb5-self

 This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
 The REALM to be matched is specified in the identity field.

-krb5subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.
 Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.

-tcp-self

-It is theoretically possible to spoof these TCP sessions.
+NOTE It is theoretically possible to spoof these TCP sessions.
 Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 address.
 This is intended to allow NS or DNAME RRsets to be added to the reverse tree.

-6to4-self

-It is theoretically possible to spoof these TCP sessions.
+Note It is theoretically possible to spoof these TCP ses- sions.

-This rule allows named to defer the decision of whether to allow a given update to an external daemon.

-The method of communicating with the daemon is specified in the identity field, the format of which is "local: path", where path is the location of a UNIX-domain socket.
-(Currently, "local" is the only supported mechanism.)
-Requests to the external daemon are sent over the UNIX-domain socket as datagrams with the following format:

-external